WASAPI-Community/data-transfer-apis/general-specification/README.md

 * Implementation APIs must support GET and POST.
 * This specification does not cover authentication and access control, which are considered to be institution and implementation specific.
 * This specification abstracts away institution-specific details in many areas to remain generalizable and minimal.
 Additional paths, methods, and functions can be added in implementations as desired.
 * The specification allows for both the return of results considered "complete" and “includes extra.”
-This allow requestors to know if the returned results fully meet the original query or whether addition data is contained in the file list returned.
+This allow requesters to know if the returned results fully meet the original query or whether addition data is contained in the file list returned.
 Details are below.

 **Issues for General Discussion**